Reservations for Student Matinee performances are limited to educational groups of 10+.

 Anticipated run times are below:

-The Best Summer Ever: approximately 1 hour and 10 minutes
+The Best Summer Ever: approximately 1 hour and 10 minutes without an intermission

 Mr. Popper's Penguins: approximately 1 hour with no intermission